The Bankrate promise

-Making the decision to take on more debt is personal and requires a bit of homework to determine whether or not you’ll get more out of that debt than you put in.
-Once you’ve factored in the principal payment, interest rate, potential late fees and penalties, and weigh those numbers against the value of your asset on the other side of repayment, you’ll be able to better gauge whether or not this new debt makes sense for you.
+Making the decision to take on more debt is personal and requires homework to determine whether you’ll get more out of that debt than you put in.
+Once you’ve factored in the principal payment, interest rate, potential late fees and penalties, weigh those numbers against the value of your asset on the other side of repayment.
+This will help you gauge whether or not this new debt is good or bad for your finances.